 Some math instructors go so far as to say that learning how to think mathematically is the main reason for teaching word problems.

-It is critical that you practice word problems everyday for the 5 days before the exam as a bare minimum.
+It is critical that you practice word problems every day for the 5 days before the exam as the absolute minimum.

-If you practice and miss a day, you have lot lost the mathematical frame of mind and the benefit of your previous practice is pretty much gone.
-Anyone who has done any amount of math will agree – you have to practice everyday.
+If you practice and miss a day, you have lost the mathematical frame of mind and the benefit of your previous practice is gone.
+You must start all over again.

 Everything is important